besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-packer.md

 ## Results

-These packer templates are now fully working and delivering builds on my Proxmox cluster htat I will use in later steps.
+These Packer templates are now ready to deliver new VMs on my Proxmox cluster that I will use in later steps.

 ![Packer built templates](/proxmox_templates_ready.png)